Some links on this page are affiliate links, to learn more about how we use these, read our disclaimer.

 The OCBC Skyway is a 128 metre aerial walkway, 22 metres above the ground.
 It gives you fantastic views of the botanical gardens from above.
 As well as shots of the supertrees and Marina Bay Sands hotel.
 One of my favourite shots of the iconic hotel and its observation deck was taken from here, framed by the metal trees.

-The Skyway is a bridge, so everyone was heading the same direction.
-A few people didn’t have a head for heights so it wasn’t the most comfortable experience for them.
-In fact they caused a few blockages as no one could get past.
 I imagine the view is fantastic regardless of the time of day that you arrive.
-But being in the last remnants of daylight was particularly special.
+But I was lucky enough to be here for sunset.
+Being here in the last remnants of daylight was particularly special.
 The lights on the trees were starting to switch on, with the purple heart within the branches giving off a calming light.

 All good things must come to an end, and I was soon reaching the lift to take me back down.
 We had timed it perfectly though, right next to the lift is a perfect area for watching the Garden Rhapsody, which was due to start in the next few minutes.
 So I ran to grab a few drinks whilst my family found a free space to lie down, and we waited to enjoy the show.